Getting to know one of the biggest SMM trends of 2017

 - Founded in 2006, Twitter is a social media website, an information/news portal, and the events service as well.
 It is a 9th social platform on the globe, when it comes to number of users.

-- Right now (in August 2017), Twitter has 328 million active users worldwide.
-True, it is still way smaller than Facebook (which is going strong towards 2 billion active users), but hey, it is still a rather impressive number.
+- Right now (in August 2019), Twitter has 326 million active monthly users worldwide.
+True, it is still way smaller than Facebook (which is going strong towards 3 billion monthly active users), but hey, it is still a rather impressive number.

 - Defensiveness aside, as a short message communication tool, Twitter enables you to quickly and directly connect with potential customers, partners, or influencers from your niche.
 It’s fast, dynamic, competitive and surely – fun!